cilium/cilium/Documentation/contributing/development/introducing_new_crds.rst

    +
    +       // Cilium BGP Peering Policy (BGPP)
    +
-   +       // BGPPSingularName is the singular name of Cilium BGP Peering Policy
-   +       BGPPSingularName = "ciliumbgppeeringpolicy"
-   +
    +       // BGPPPluralName is the plural name of Cilium BGP Peering Policy
    +       BGPPPluralName = "ciliumbgppeeringpolicies"
    +